mbsantiago/whombat/back/docs/user_guide/annotation_projects.md

 annotations.
 These include Select, Create, and Delete options.

 - Use the **Select** option to hover over and choose a single annotated sound event by clicking on it.
-Once selected, you can edit its RoI or view its details in the section below, including adding notes to this specific sound event (**Sound Event Detail**, labeled **G** in the figure).
+Once selected, you can **Edit** its RoI or view its details in the section below, including adding notes to this specific sound event (**Sound Event Detail**, labeled **G** in the figure).
 - The **Delete** mode allows you to hover over and select a single sound event